 Before you make a switch, calculate all of your costs.
 This includes the additional interest that youll pay.
 For example, lets say you have a $300,000 home loan and credit card debt of $20,000.
 You are finding the credit card debt hard to manage so you decide to consolidate this debt and increase your home loan to $320,000 and pay this off over 25-years.
 The additional $20,000 over 25-years will incur $15,075 in interest at 5 percent per annum.
 If, however, you make larger repayments than the required $117 a month for the additional debt, and pay $337 per month instead, then youll only add $2,645 in interest to your home loan.

 Are you interested in knowing more about home loan refinancing?
-YES?
-Then its time for you to contact eChoice.
-We can help YOU.
+Then contact eChoice and find the right home loan for YOU today.